mrglaster/Source-models-decompiler-cmd/README.md

 ## Credits

-Credit to ZeqMacaw (https://steamcommunity.com/id/zeqmacaw) for creating Crowbar and developing/providing the source code that this project is based off of.
+Credit to ZeqMacaw (https://steamcommunity.com/id/zeqmacaw) for creating Crowbar and developing/providing the source code that this project is based on.
 Crowbar Steam group: https://steamcommunity.com/groups/CrowbarTool

 ## Links